Article No. 328

 5 March 2020

 In Part1 of “How are you doing?” the importance of PRO reports was explained as well as how important it was that aHUS patients in the Alexion aHUS Registry complied with the requirement to complete their PROs regularly.

 In Part 2 the data about PRO compliance provided by the Alexion aHUS Registry was presented and analysed and it revealed that as the years thave gone by, newer patients are less likley to provide their Patient Reported Outcome (PRO) reports.
 A marked deterioration in compliance has been found which will have an impact on the quality of the Registry.

-In Part 3 , some thoughts about neccessity for compliance action is discussed and what forms that might take, including any contributory action from aHUS patient organisation advocates.
+In Part 3 , some thoughts about the necessity for compliance remedial action is discussed and what forms they might take, including any contributory action from aHUS patient organisation advocates.